-As of September 30th, 2021 Siemens Mobility AS has guarantees with a face value of 104,9 MNOK, issued by external financial institutions.
-This also includeds a guarantee for tax liabilities amounting to 6 MNOK.
-In addition Siemens Mobility AS has garantees towards Siemens Financial Services GmbH at the value of 4 MNOK.
+As of September 30th, 2022 Siemens Mobility AS has guarantees with a face value of 305,6 MNOK, issued by external financial institutions.
+This also includeds a guarantee for tax liabilities amounting to 10 MNOK.
 The guarantees concern obligations to the authorities and contractual parties.